Application, Admission, and Registration Policies

 Visiting students are students who are registered at another institution who are taking one (1) or more courses at The University of Manitoba on a Letter of Permission from their home university.
 Visiting students must submit an online application, along with a $100.00 (CDN) non-refundable application fee, in addition to copies of transcripts from all institutions attended and a successfully completed English Language Proficiency Test from the approved list, if applicable.
 Applications must be submitted to the Faculty of Graduate Studies a minimum of one (1) month prior to the start of the intended term of study.

-- Fees paid by a student while registered as a visiting student are not transferable, at a later date, to a degree program.
+Fees paid by a student while registered as a visiting student are not transferable to a degree program at a later date.

 Registration at two different universities on a Letter of Permission (Including Western Dean’s and CUGTA) must have permission from the Dean of Graduate Studies.
 Students must provide a letter from their home department stating that they are in good academic standing and that they are permitted to take courses at multiple institutions.